 Be a good role model for your child and demonstrate effective social skills.
 Teach them to be kind and considerate and always be seen to be using good manners.
-It is also important to explain how to hold a conversation and to listen to others when they are speaking.
+It is also important to explain how to hold a conversation and listen to others when speaking.

 4. Step Back

 Try to stand back and allow your child to work out issues alone.
 Disputes with friends are common at school, and learning how to resolve these issues is an important part of developing their social skills.